irisaldi/pdsnd_github/README.md

 ### Description

 **Divvy Bikeshare Stat** is a statistic project based on the *Divvy bicycle sharing system* data in Chicago, New York City, and Washington.
-At the moment, our available data spans from January to June 2017.
+For future business development, it is necessary to be able to run analysis on data of these bikes and its users.
+On this regard was this project initiated.

 The statistic part is made available by utilizing [**<ins>Python</ins>**](https://www.python.org) programming language and its powerful data manipulation tool [**<ins>pandas</ins>**](https://pandas.pydata.org).

+>   **:memo: IMPORTANT NOTE**: At the moment, our available data spans from January to June 2017.

 #### Getting Started

+**:warning: This guideline hasn't been tested in MacOs/Linux**

 1. **Download/Clone Repository**